piygr/mainErav1/README.md

 # Main ERAV1
-Main Repo for all future models
+Main Repo for all the future models

 ## [models]
 The folder contains all the models, currently resnet.py